ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

- * Users who wish to access protected data such as Protected Health Information (PHI) are required to log into node(s) that implement enhanced security such as additional access restrictions and/or relevant HIPAA compliance measures.
+ * Users who wish to access protected data such as Protected Health Information (PHI) are required to log into node(s) that implement enhanced security such as additional access restrictions and relevant HIPAA compliance measures.

  * The PI is responsible for ensuring that users are listed on the